Mattwaseem/Chem279-Numerical-Algos-HW4/README.md

     </li>
     <li><strong>Solving the Eigenvalue Problems:</strong>
         <ul>
-            <li>The eigenvalue problems were solved to obtain the molecular orbital coefficients and eigenvalues using the equations above.</li>
+            <li>The eigenvalue problems were solved to calculate the molecular orbital coefficients and eigenvalues using the equations above.</li>
             <li>The Armadillo library was used for efficient matrix operations.</li>
         </ul>
     </li>